 Bryan: There will of course be the usual topics of 5G, IoT and devices.
 But as we’ve seen in many other trade shows in the first half of the year (including MWC in Barcelona), we’re likely to see a lot of interest in areas like VR as well as self-driving cars and drones.

 What are top challenges mobile operators face in Asia?

 Steve: Increasing long-term value to their subscribers, increasing ARPU and understanding how to sell into this new marketplace.

 Stuart: The biggest challenges are all surrounding them having to bridge the chasm.
-We are seeing the fall off in consumer markets and smartphone related upgrade cycles dwindle.
+We are seeing the fall off in consumer markets and smartphone related upgrade cycles dwindling.
 The times of rapid value creation through subscriber growth are over.

-Mohammad: Sustaining the rapid growth of the past ten years; monetizing new revenue streams from data growth; managing local market consolidation and market share/scale challenges; and building the organization and operating model fit for the digital world.
+Mohammad: Sustaining the rapid growth of the past ten years, monetizing new revenue streams from data growth, managing local market consolidation and market share/scale challenges, and building the organization and operating model fit for the digital world.

-Bryan: Asian operators face a number of challenges, most notably 4G upgrades in certain countries as well as laying the groundwork for 5G in others.
+Bryan: Asian operators face a number of challenges, most notably 4G upgrades in certain countries as well as laying the groundwork for 5G wireless technology in others.
 Networks need to be architected for SDN/NFV, and of course operators are always trying to find new revenue streams to fight off the erosion in their core businesses.